New Brunswick Business Funding at a Glance

 "Atlantic Canada has no real funding for businesses"

-NB businesses can access 128 funding programs.
+NB businesses can access 256 funding programs that are currently open.
 The province offers a 50% combined R&D credit, NBIF has invested $100M+, and the 2.5% small business tax rate is one of Canada's lowest.
 ACOA adds a federal regional layer that other provinces lack.
 Per capita, the funding density is competitive.

 "ACOA BDP is free money for growing businesses"